-Students With Disabilities (Board Policy 08.221)
+Students with Disabilities (Board Policy 08.22)

-In cases that involve students with disabilities, the procedures mandated by federal and state law for students with disabilities shall be followed.
+In cases which involve students with disabilities, the procedures mandated by federal and state law for students with disabilities shall be followed.

 Student Conferences (Board Policy 08.221)

 Teachers shall be available for conferences requested by students.
 Teachers may initiate such conferences without a student request when the need is evident.